-In 2014, pursuing this vision, I have opened, as part of development of FIM Card restaurant chain, Trypillia Sun hotel and restaurant complex which, together with the previously-built Trypillia restaurant, made up a single suburban complex.
-This project offers a full range of services concerning organization of various festive and corporate events.
-I am happy that people come to this place to celebrate weddings and birthdays or organize corporate events, conferences and seminars.
+In 2014, pursuing this vision, I have opened, as part of the development of FIM Card restaurant chain, Trypillia Sun hotel and restaurant complex which, together with the previously-built Trypillia restaurant, made up a single suburban complex.
+This project offers a full range of services concerning the organization of various festive and corporate events.
+I am happy that people come to this place to celebrate weddings and birthdays or organize corporate events, conferences, and seminars.
 I am glad to see this place becoming a favorite family vacation place for many Ukrainians and visitors to our country.

 Investments in IT telecommunications, working with venture funds

-As a result of interesting talks (on the premise of Forbes Club founded in 2007 by Boris Lozhkin) with Oleksandr Halytskyi, a venture capitalist, the founder and managing partner of Almaz Capital Partners Fund, FIM Group became a limited partner of the venture investment fund Almaz Capital Fund II.
-This fund specializes in financing development of IT projects.
+As a result of interesting talks (on the premise of Forbes Club founded in 2007 by Boris Lozhkin) with Oleksandr Halytskyi, a venture capitalist, the founder, and managing partner of Almaz Capital Partners Fund, FIM Group became a limited partner of the venture investment fund Almaz Capital Fund II.
+This fund specializes in financing the development of IT projects.

 One of the Fund’s most successful innovative projects was Sensity Systems.
 This project was successfully implemented, and a large deal to sell Sensity Systems was closed in 2016.
 The buyer was Verizon, an American telecommunications company.

-Joint efforts of FIM Group’s investment section and the venture fund not only produce a financial result, but also open new innovative opportunities in the areas of business where we have long been present.
+Joint efforts of FIM Group’s investment section and the venture fund not only produce a financial result but also open new innovative opportunities in the areas of business where we have long been present.